fatihusta/noteworthy/README.md

 # Overview
-This repository contains the proof-of-concept implementation that preceeded the upcoming Noteworthy Architechture and Noteworthy Meta-Protocols.
+This repository contains the proof-of-concept implementation that preceded the upcoming Noteworthy Architecture and Noteworthy Meta-Protocols.

-The Noteworthy Architechture makes it easy to self-host services on-prem by transparently proxying encrypted traffic through a publically accessible host.
+The Noteworthy Architecture makes it easy to self-host services on-prem by transparently proxying encrypted traffic through a publically accessible host.
 Nginx serves as the reverse proxy and WireGuard is utilized for secure tunneling between on-prem systems and the publically accessible host.
 TLS is terminated on-prem.
-The reference implementation in this repository is considered experimental and is not recommened for production use cases.
-The secure tunnel capabilites provided are similar to ngrok, PageKite, Inlets or Argo Tunnels.
+The reference implementation in this repository is considered experimental and is not recommended for production use cases.
+The secure tunnel capabilities provided are similar to ngrok, PageKite, Inlets or Argo Tunnels.
 There is also support for a one-click deployment of a federation capable Matrix homeserver.

 # Getting Started
 Docker is the only requirement to get started with Noteworthy.